nemozny/ibgateway-raspberry-64/README.md

 &nbsp;

 #### Download Oracle JDK
+**!!
+Note as of 2025/04, using Oracle JDK v8 failed to start the TWS installer due to "Unrecognized option: --add-opens" error.
+Later in the process TWS requested "The version of the JVM must be 17.0.10.0.101", so maybe you need to download Oracle JDK v17 instead.
+I don't know, since I used the Bellsoft JDK for both installation and runtime.**

 Download [Java SE Development Kit 8uXXX](https://www.oracle.com/java/technologies/downloads/#java8) (Java 8).
 You may find it towards the end of the page.

 Specifically **Linux / ARM64 Compressed Archive**, in my case it was **jdk-8u381-linux-aarch64.tar.gz**.